pgEdge/pgedge-helm/docs/installation-usage.md

 	--wait \
 	pgedge ./
 ```

+#### Command Breakdown

+- `helm install`: The main command to deploy a Helm chart.
+- `--values examples/configs/single/values.yaml`: This flag tells Helm to use a specific configuration file.
+The path is relative to your current directory.
+- `--wait`: This flag ensures that the command waits until all the resources in the chart are ready before marking the installation as complete.
+- `pgedge`: This is the **release name** for your Helm chart.
+You can name this anything you want; it's a unique identifier for your installation.
+- `./`: The dot (`.`) at the end is a relative path that tells Helm to install the chart located in the **current directory**.

 **NOTE:** This command may take a long time to run depending on your configuration.
 You can monitor the progress of the Spock initialization job with this command: